Generic Name: doxycycline monohydrate

 For anaerobic bacteria, the susceptibility to doxycycline can be determined by a standardized test method.1, 5 The MIC values obtained should be interpreted according to the criteria provided in Table 1

 |* Organisms susceptible to tetracycline are also considered susceptible to doxycycline.
 However, some organisms that are intermediate or resistant to tetracycline may be susceptible to doxycycline.|

 |† The current absence of resistance isolates precludes defining any results other than "Susceptible".
 If isolates yielding MIC results other than susceptible, they should be submitted to a reference laboratory for further testing.|

 |‡ Gonococci with 30 mcg tetracycline disk zone diameters of less than 19 mm usually indicate a plasmid-mediated tetracycline resistant Neisseria gonorrhoeae isolate.
 Resistance in these strains should be confirmed by a dilution test (MIC ≥ to 16 mcg per mL).|

 (mcg per mL)

 |Norcardiae and other aerobic

 Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of the supplies and reagents used in the assay, and the techniques of the individuals performing the test.1,2,3,4,5,6,7 Standard doxycycline and tetracycline powders should provide the following range of MIC values noted in Table 2.
-For the diffusion technique using the 30 mcg doxycycline disk the criteria noted in Table 2 should be achieved.
+For the diffusion technique using the 30 mcg doxycycline disk or 30 mcg tetracycline disk, the criteria noted in should be achieved.